bambooforest/IntroDataScience_Spring_2022/10_Dimensionality_reduction_clustering_I/README.md

 ![](figures/howells_populations_map.png)

-If you want to know more details on how the Howells Data was collected and how it is structured, e.g. especially the abbreviations of the different measurements, please consult [this PDF](data/howells_info.pdf).
+If you want to know more details on how the Howells Data was collected and how it is structured, e.g., especially the abbreviations of the different measurements, please consult [this PDF](data/howells_info.pdf).

 Now let’s dive into this fantastic data set!

 What does a data scientist do?
-First have a look at the data!
+First we have a look at the data!

 ``` r
 howells <- read_csv("data/howells_data.csv")